-- Have this fitting work done by your dealer. - 2.
-To position your foot correctly on the pedal: - a) Bring the pedal down to its lowest position. - b) With the toe of your shoe pointing downwards, position the hook nose of the shoe in the front pedal insertion point.
+- 1. Have this fitting work done by your dealer. - 2.
+To position your foot correctly on the pedal:

+b) With the toe of your shoe pointing downwards, position the hook nose of the shoe in the front pedal insertion point.